In this section you will find the following information to support you:

 To find out more about requesting an EHC assessment, click on the following link:

-You will find all the guidance and documents you need to prepare for and undertake an Annual Review meeting at the following link:
+You will find all the guidance and documents you need to prepare for and undertake an Annual Review meeting below.

 Council for Disabled Children – Understanding the Annual Review process